Taking ULTRA molecular fingerprints

 The institutions involved in the ULTRA project are University of Nottingham, University of Cambridge, Medical Research Council, University of Manchester, University of Leicester and Cranfield University.

-ULTRA (Ultra-sensitive Life science Time-Resolved Analysis) ULTRA is a 10 kHz dual beam laser system based on the state-of-the art regenerative amplifier technology delivering offering pulse widths from 50 fs to 2 ps tunable from 200 to 10,000 nm.
+ULTRA (Ultra-sensitive Life science Time-Resolved Analysis) ULTRA is a 10 kHz dual beam laser system based on the state-of-the art regenerative amplifier technology delivering offering pulse widths from 50 fs to 2 ps tuneable from 200 to 10,000 nm.

 ULTRA is based around a custom built laser system provided by Thales (France) according to STFC specifications.